thomhines/orderly/README.md

 If you use whole numbers and default settings, orderly assumes you are setting the width of your column in sub-columns.
 Otherwise, it will assume that the column width you set is a fraction of the total width of its container.
 Orderly uses a 12 sub-column grid by default.

 Not sure how to use Sass in your project or you don't have node.js installed??
 Check out [cinch](projects.thomhines.com/cinch/).

+## Changes

+#### v.1.1

+- Added "Width Indicator" option to make figuring out breakpoints a teeny bit easier
+- Changed format of mixin breakpoint arguments to use min and max values instead of just one breakpoint, and for range to be inclusive when using named breakpoints